HBM/jet/index.md

 one of this Peer implementations.
 The full documentation can be found [here](#API).

-Note that Node.js users have to require the jet module.
+Note that Node.js users have to require the Jet module.

 ```javascript
 var jet = require('jet');